ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 ----------------------------------------------

 - make a subdir in `libraries/AP_HAL_ChibiOS/hwdef <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef>`__ for your board (i.e. “new-board”).
 This directory name will eventually be used during the build process (i.e. “waf configure --board new-board”) so keep the name relatively short.
 - copy/rename an existing template hwdef.dat that is similar to the CPU for your board into the directory created above.
-For example, if the board has a STMF40x chip copy the `f405-min/hwdef.dat <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/f405-min>`__ file into the new directory.
+For example, if the board has a STMF40x chip, the `MatekF405 <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/MatekF405/hwdef.dat>`__, `SpeedyBeeF405Mini <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/SpeedyBeeF405Mini/hwdef.dat>`__, or `MambaF405v2 <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/MambaF405v2/hwdef.dat>`__ hwdefs (among others) provide examples from which to start.

 .. tip:: The `FMUV3 board <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/fmuv3/hwdef.dat>`__ is commented heavily and contains most of the HAL directives used in hardware definition files.
 Also, the `scripts directory <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef/scripts>`__ contains pin function assignments for the supported microprocessors for reference.